Climbing: a good way to stay grounded

 |0

-This work, Climbing: a good way to stay grounded [Image 5 of 5], by SSgt Timothy Kirchner, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Climbing: a good way to stay grounded, by SSgt Timothy Kirchner, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT